Road Trip Part 1 of 6: The Grand Canyon

 We met in Las Vegas and began the trip that would take us from Nevada to Colorado and then through quite a bit of Utah.
 Our road trip would last a full week and then they would be staying at our home for a few days to explore where we live.

 I had been planning, organizing, and preparing for months.
 The time finally arrived that Keith and I were on our way to meet them in Vegas and I couldn’t stop smiling or contain the excitement I was feeling.

 We did not necessarily want to film everything while we were traveling with family.
 We got enough shots to make a short video each day, but other than that we just wanted to be more present in the moment.

 There would be a lot of driving during our trip so I tried to have smaller stops along the way for us to visit.
 In fact, Keith and I had already driven about 400 miles to arrive in Vegas.
 After getting a good night of sleep, we set out for a sampling of Vegas.
-We drove a small part of the strip, circled the city and stopped in a the Hoover Dam.
+We drove a small part of the strip, circled the city, and stopped at the Hoover Dam.

-After arriving to Kingman, AZ we hopped on Route 66 for a little change in scenery and to stop by the Hackberry General Store.
+After arriving in Kingman, AZ we hopped on Route 66 for a little change in scenery and to stop by the Hackberry General Store.
 The general store is an icon for Route 66 with the old cars parked in front, memorabilia inside and out, along with tourist souvenirs.
-We enjoyed checking out the property and sat outside for an ice-cream.
+We enjoyed checking out the property and sat outside for ice cream.

 Grand Canyon Visitor Center and Mather Point